My shopping cart

 In a blender combine the eggs, milk, mishmish, and rum (if using) and blend until well incorporated.
 You can also use a whisk, but if you do this make sure to strain the batter as you can easily end up with bits of unmixed white.

-Wipe out the first pan half and heat over medium heat on a stove and add 1/2 Tbsp of butter, once the butter has melted and stopped bubbling, carefully pour any excess melted butter over the slice in your other pan, then quickly cover with the hot pan, and flip the connected pans over again so the hot buttered side is on the bottom.
+Wipe out the first pan and heat over medium heat on a stove and add couple teaspoons of butter, once the butter has melted and stopped bubbling, carefully pour any excess melted butter over the slice in your other pan, then quickly cover with the hot pan, and flip the connected pans over again so the hot buttered side is on the bottom.
 Cook, covered, for about 3 minutes.

 Uncover and melt some butter in the top pan over another burner, letting the slice continue to cook uncovered for about a minute.
 Carefully pour any excess melted butter over the slice in your other pan, cover, flip, then cook, covered, for another 3 minutes.
 Uncover and cook for 1 minute more.

-Test both sides and see if they are as crispy as you like, if not you can always flip and cook uncovered until it’s as crispy as you like.
+Test both sides and see if they are as crispy as you like, if not you can always cook them, uncovered until they are as crispy as you like.

 You can serve easily by covering the pan with a plate or cutting board, then quickly inverting it.
 Or you can always use a large spatula which is admittedly a bit safer.